mm6/ethereum-lab4-hardhat/README.md

 const { ethers } = require("hardhat");
 ```
 10. We need access to the WETH contract.
 So, we use the well known address of the WETH contract.

-This is an ERC-20 contract (Wrapped Eth) and trades 1 to 1 with eth.
+This is an ERC-20 contract (Wrapped Eth) and trades 1 to 1 with ETH.

+We can obtain WETH (Wrapped Ether) by sending ETH (Ether) to the WETH smart contract.

+We can also unwrap WETH back into ETH by sending WETH to the contract, which will burn the WETH and return the equivalent amount of ETH to your account.

 Execute the following line of Javascript.

+As an aside, if the WETH contract is not in our local cache, it will be fetched from Alchemy and placed in the cache for future calls.

 ```js
 const WETH_ADDRESS = "0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2";
 ```

 11. We need access to the DAI contract.
-The DAI contract provides a stable coin so that 1 DAI = 1 USD.
+The DAI contract provides an ERC-20 stable coin so that 1 DAI = 1 USD.
+It is part of the MakerDAO system.

+You cannot directly send ETH to the DAI contract to receive DAI.
+Instead, DAI is typically obtained by locking up collateral (such as ETH) in a Maker Vault to generate DAI, or by trading on decentralized exchanges (DEXs) like Uniswap.

-It also has a well known address.
+The DAI contract also has a well known address.
 In a later command, we need the DAI_DECIMALs.
 Execute the following lines of Javascript.

 ```js
 const DAI_ADDRESS = "0x6B175474E89094C44Da98b954EedeAC495271d0F";